wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

   --from-source
 ```

 This first builds the checkout's tools image and then uses it to build every product image through `development/wbs-dev`.
 The operation selects `development/docker-compose.local-images.yml` only for that invocation.
 Local builds retain the development build system's normal `latest` tags; they do not replace the published compatible-major tags.
 Source builds require more time, CPU, memory, and storage than a normal installation.
 They anonymously reuse the public build cache produced by CI in GHCR; prefix the command with `BUILD_CACHE_REGISTRY=` to use only the server's local BuildKit cache.
-After checkout, installation output is written to `installation.log` in the WBS directory; add `--debug` to stream it in the terminal.
+After checkout, installation output is written to `.wbs/installation.log`; add `--debug` to stream it in the terminal.
+Other lifecycle commands use `.wbs/wbs.log`.

 ## Runtime behavior